knkrn5/Programming-Concepts/git/git.md

-git remote rename <old remote name> <new remote name> # Rename a remote git remote set-url <remote-name> <new url> # Change remote URL git fetch #  downloads objects and refs (branches, tags, etc.) from a remote repository to our local repository without merging them into our current working branch. git merge # merges the changes with the current branch
+git remote rename <old remote name> <new remote name> # Rename a remote git remote set-url <remote-name> <new url> # Change remote URL git fetch #  downloads objects and refs (branches, tags, etc.) from a remote repository to our local repository without merging them into our current working branch. git fetch --all # to fetch all branches (both remote and local) git fetch <remote name> --prune # This removes local references to deleted remote branches git merge # merges the changes with the current branch